awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

       Replace the registry, repository, and tag in the file with your own\.

-      1. Replace *your\-registry* in the following command with your registry and then run the modified command to replace `602401143452.dkr.ecr.us-west-2.amazonaws.com` in the file\.
+      1. Replace `your-registry` in the following command with your registry and then run the modified command to replace `602401143452.dkr.ecr.us-west-2.amazonaws.com` in the file\.

          ```
          sed -i.bak -e 's|602401143452.dkr.ecr.us-west-2.amazonaws.com|your-registry|' aws-k8s-cni.yaml
          ```

-      1. Replace *your\-repository* and *tag* in the following command with your repository and tag and then run the modified command to replace `amazon-k8s-cni-init:v1.11.2` in the file\.
+      1. Replace `your-repository` and `tag` in the following command with your repository and tag and then run the modified command to replace `amazon-k8s-cni-init:v1.11.2` in the file\.
 Replace *`1.11.2`* with the version of the manifest that you downloaded\.

          ```
          sed -i.bak -e 's|amazon-k8s-cni-init:v1.11.2|your-repository:tag|' aws-k8s-cni.yaml
          ```

-      1. Replace *your\-repository* and *tag* in the following command with your repository and tag and then run the modified command to replace `amazon-k8s-cni:v1.11.2` in the file\.
+      1. Replace `your-repository` and `tag` in the following command with your repository and tag and then run the modified command to replace `amazon-k8s-cni:v1.11.2` in the file\.
 Replace *`1.11.2`* with the version of the manifest that you downloaded\.

          ```
          sed -i.bak -e 's|amazon-k8s-cni:v1.11.2|your-repository:tag|' aws-k8s-cni.yaml